-But I went ahead anyway and here I am, drinking tea, as a good Englishman, confined in the Garden of Eden I dared to name La Clariana de Fabra (Fabra’s Clearing), putting together my love for nature and the passion I have for the language glossed by Pompeu Fabra (Catalan).
+And yet here it is, the oddly shaped pine Gaudí, showing its beauty in this sort of Garden of Eden I dared to name La Clariana de Fabra (Fabra’s Clearing), putting together my love for nature and the passion I have for the language glossed by Pompeu Fabra (Catalan).

 (Clearing: open space in the clouds or in a forest through which light flows in.)

 The house, made of wood, which was already in those days built following sustainability standards, blends with the surroundings and you can’t even see it as you move away from it.

 The forest is not only almost untouched but thriving with live more than I’ve ever seen before.

 The pond I built has contributed to recover local species which were endangered, and the nest boxes provide refuge to birds and bats that have difficulties to find natural holes because the forests are too young.